Hughes89/react-webpack-seed/README.md

 ## Production Process
 * **Building**
- * In the root of the repo
  * `npm run build`

 >This will place the bundle.js file into the public folder.
 >*Note: public/bundle.js is git ignored.*

 * **Serving**
- * In the root of the repo
  * `npm start`

 >Runs the server, serving index.html with bundle.js without the development enviroment.